deterralba/HTTP-log/documentation/overview.rst

 --------------------------

 I recommend you to create a virtual environment with python 2.7 so that your own python installation doesn't conflict with the program requirements.
-First install ``virtualenv``, then create your virtual environment and finally install the dependencies stored in ``data/requierements.txt``.
+First install ``virtualenv``, then create your virtual environment, activate it, and finally install the dependencies stored in ``data/requierements.txt``.
 ::

     pip install virtualenv
     virtualenv python27 -p /usr/bin/python2.7
-    pip install -r data/requirements.txt
+    source python27/bin/activate  # or simply 'python27\Scripts\activate' if you are on Windows pip install -r data/requirements.txt

 We now have the same dev environment.
 You can use ``playground.py`` if you want to launch the program from your IDE,